(671294) 2014 JO25

 ' is a near-Earth asteroid.
 It was discovered in May 2014 by astronomers at the Catalina Sky Survey near Tucson, Arizona - a project of NASA's NEO (Near Earth Object) Observations Program in collaboration with the University of Arizona.

 Orbit and classification

 belongs to the Apollo asteroids, which cross the orbit of Earth.
 Apollos are the largest group of near-Earth objects with nearly 10 thousand known members.
-It is also a potentially hazardous asteroid due to its sufficiently large size (an absolute magnitude brighter than 22), and its Earth-MOID (see below) of less than 0.05 AU.
+It is also a potentially hazardous asteroid due to its sufficiently large size, variously estimated as 650 to 870 m wide, an absolute magnitude brighter than 22, and the closest distance between its orbit and Earth's.

 It orbits the Sun at a distance of 0.25–3.90 AU once every 3 years (1,086 days; semi-major axis of 2.07 AU).
 Its orbit has an eccentricity of 0.89 and an inclination of 25° with respect to the ecliptic.
 This makes it also a Venus- and Mercury-crossing asteroid.

 The body's observation arc begins with a precovery taken by Pan-STARRS in May 2011, or 3 years prior to its official first observation at Mount Lemmon.